stackitcloud/stackit-cli/docs/stackit_logs_access-token_create.md

-      --description string    Description of the access token --display-name string   Display name for the access token -h, --help                  Help for "stackit logs access-token create" --instance-id string    ID of the logs instance --lifetime int          Lifetime of the access token in days [1 - 180] --permissions strings   Permissions of the access token ["read" "write"]
+      --description string    Description of the access token --display-name string   Display name for the access token -h, --help                  Help for "stackit logs access-token create" --instance-id string    ID of the Logs instance --lifetime int          Lifetime of the access token in days [1 - 180] --permissions strings   Permissions of the access token ["read" "write"]
 ```